jpcaruana/rss2kindle/README.md

 . env/bin/activate
 ./r2k

-rss2kindle: get RSS feeds delevered to your Kindle via Readability
+rss2kindle: get RSS feeds delevered to your Wallabag account

 Usage:
   new (create new feedfile)